midoricorp/script/README.md

 * while (*expression*) command - executes command while *expression* is true
 * get *url* - returns the body of the HTTP response of *url* as a string
 * *expression* - expressions such as i++;
+* sub *token* command - declares *token* as a function

+###Functions

+Functions are declared by the "sub" command.
+Parameters are passed in the _ variable.
+Functions act as stand-alone subroutines and cannot access variables declared outside of the function.